karottenreibe/simpletrial/README.md

-There are many different indicators that can be used to facilitate a trial period, but, as outlined in [this StackOverflow post][2], the least intrusive for the user are [PackageManager.firstInstallTime][3] and shared preferences, as they requrie no special permissions.
+There are many different indicators that can be used to facilitate a trial period, but, as outlined in [this StackOverflow post][2], the least intrusive for the user are [PackageManager.firstInstallTime][3] and shared preferences, as they require no special permissions.

 Combined with either [Auto Backup or key-value backup][4], the user has to reinstall the app and subsequently clear its cache to reset the trial.
 This is sufficient work to deter the vast majority of users.